mtlynch/mtlynch.io/content/retrospectives/2022/06/index.md

 When I last calculated it, Google search ads looked amazing.
 I calculated that I was making $0.69 in profit for every dollar I spent on Google Ads.

-With more data, it's less exciting.
+Now that more time has elapsed and I have more data, it's a less rosy picture.
 When I ran the numbers last month, I was including April and the first week of May.
-The first 10 days of May were my most successful ad days, so if we look at it by month, it's not as good:
+That first week turned out to be an outlier, so segmenting the numbers by month, the profit is weaker:

 | Metric                     | April     | May       |
 | -------------------------- | --------- | --------- |